 No Ridgeback breed guide is complete without talking about his unique physical trait.
-And that is his ridge that runs along his spine, which is why he is known as the Ridgeback.
+And that is the ridge that runs along his spine, which is why he is known as the Ridgeback.
 This ridge is a strip of hair that runs in the opposite direction to the rest of his coat, which gives it a different shade and texture.

 He has a thick and dense coat that looks glossy, but it is slightly rough to the touch.
-The Ridgeback sheds little to moderately throughout the year and just a bit heavier during the shedding seasons.
+The Ridgeback sheds little to moderately throughout the year and is just a bit heavier during the shedding seasons.
 But not anywhere near as much as many other dogs.
 His simple grooming routine is something that we’ll cover further on.
 When it comes to his colors, he ranges from light wheaten to red wheaten.
 Some Ridgebacks have a little white on their chest and toes.

 Surprisingly, the Rhodesian Ridgeback has lower energy needs than you might think.
 He needs between 30 and 60 minutes of exercise every day.
 Thankfully, unlike other hunting breeds, his activity doesn’t need to be particularly intense.
 A couple of brisk walks around the neighborhood or the local park will be ideal for him.
-Just be sure to keep him on a leash because this pup can run away fast!
+Just be sure to keep him on a leash because this pup can run away fast.

 When it comes to other dogs, many Ridgebacks are wary of animals outside of their family unit.
-This means, if he is a puppy and you welcome him into your multi-pet home, he will thrive.
+This means if he is a puppy and you welcome him into your multi-pet home, he will thrive.
 But if you already have a resident Ridgeback and you invite another dog into the fold, there might be trouble.
 Male Ridgebacks are known to be particularly unwelcoming of new animals.
 If becoming a multi-pet household is important for you, you might want to rethink your breed choice.

 If your Ridgeback is lucky enough to have access to a yard, it needs to be secure.
 High fences dug well into the ground are required.
 His high prey drive will force him to chase everything.
-All we’re saying is that if he can take on lions, your neighbors cat best be quick on his toes!
-Some Ridgebacks are known to chase cars, and when they are focused on getting something, electric fences do not work!
+All we’re saying is that if he can take on lions, your neighbor’s cat best be quick on his toes.
+Some Ridgebacks are known to chase cars, and when they are focused on getting something, electric fences do not work.

 This breed is suited to both apartment or large home living just as long as their basic exercise needs are met.
 He is a big dog, though, so you need to think about how much room you can offer him.
 But generally speaking, he is an adaptable pup.
 As you already know, he loves kids of all ages and is suited to a family household.